Executive Presence: A Mindful Perspective

 Early in my consulting career, I worked hard to mould myself to fit the prevailing definition of professionalism.
 I remember being advised that, because I was a small human with a naturally introverted approach, I would need to work harder to be viewed as credible by clients and colleagues.
 I believed that, and viewed every interaction as a venue to prove my worth.

-Interacting in that way was exhausting and unfulfiling.
+Interacting in that way was exhausting and unfulfilling.

 It led me to disconnect from the truth of who I was and the value I had to offer.